jianxu42/ReshapeJsonDemo/AzureFunctionApp/README.md

-# Reshaping JSON with Azure Function App
+# Reshaping JSON in Rust with Azure Function App